 Look 3: Down and Curly

 Many naturals use this style as a wash-and-go alternative.
 Truth be told: Wash and go styles are a cute way to show off your natural curl pattern, however, it doesn’t work out for everyone.
 This style helps you create a similar style with a more stretched-out look that helps with length.
 To recreate a look like this, braid damp hair into single plaits all over your head using Suave Professionals Define & Shine Serum Gel.
-Once your hair is dry, release and apply a natural hair oil of your choice throughout your hair for shine and to help reduce frizz.
+Once your hair is dry, release and apply a natural hair oil of your choice throughout your hair for shine.